 The JCHS collections consist of a wide range of objects including atlases, farm directories, aerial photographs, soil maps, deed books, and personal collections of Johnson County residents.

-Those wishing to have access must make an appointment in advance of their visit.
+Those wishing to have access must make an appointment in advance.

 Access to JCHS collections is provided to those who request it in accordance with the JCHS Collections Policy.
 Please read the entire JCHS Collections Policy before visiting.
 Authorization for access will be given or denied by JCHS curatorial staff.

 The following tabs represent answers to frequently asked questions about our research services and fees.
 Please download a PDF of the JCHS Research Services and Fees for complete information.

 Please email a request to our museum curator with details regarding information you are seeking.
 Please provide dates and names so that we can determine if we have any information to help you with your search.
 The requests will be answered in the order in which they are received.

 Standard access to our collections is during normal museum hours.
 Special requests are occasionally permitted.

 There is no fee for researchers to access the collections to do their own research.